saumyaparmar/AngryBirdsCloneBox2d/README.md

 Here’s how the Black Bird’s ability works:

 - When activated, it spawns a **bomb particle emitter** (details covered in the particle section).
-- Over **100 small explosive particles** are released with force, damaging everything in their path (shown in DEMO).
+- Over **100 small explosive particles** are released with force, damaging everything in their path (visualize in the DEMO).
 - Special Ability, can be activated on command or when it collided the bird changes color and in the end explodes.

 This makes the Black Bird perfect for clearing out dense, reinforced structures.